 2. Visit the Peace Education Program website to become familiar with all of the information about PEP and available PEP resources, including samples of the program, video clips, endorsement letters, and more.
 Then proceed to the Getting Started web page.

 3. Review the information about Direct and Volunteer License types, and then submit a License Application for the type that applies to you.

 4. Your application will be reviewed.
 Within a day or two, you will receive a notice of approval or a request for more information.
 The notice of approval will explain the next steps in getting started.

-5. If you have any questions, please send an email to the Help Desk
+5. If you have any questions, please email the Help Desk

-Stay in touch: Ongoing email bulletins and other communications with helpful information about PEP are provided to all PEP volunteers and facilitators.
+Please keep in touch: Quarterly podcasts are made available, and email invitations and bulletins are provided to all PEP volunteers and facilitators.
+Your participation is welcome.

-Feedback: TPRF appreciates stories, interviews, anecdotes, quotes, photos, and information about how the program has affected participants.
-Many of the Foundation’s news articles on the website and social media posts come from reports from facilitators.
-Quotes from participants (name not needed), photos of the class or individual participants, with their permission, and observations of the facilitators or facility officials help to tell the story of the program firsthand.
-TPRF can assist you with release forms and advice about the best way to capture these stories, quotes, and photos.
+Feedback: TPRF welcomes stories, interviews, anecdotes, quotes, photos, and information about how the program has affected participants.
+Many of the Foundation’s website news articles come from reports from facilitators.
+Quotes from participants (name not needed), photos of the class or individual participants with their permission, and observations of the facilitators or facility officials help to tell the story of the program first hand.
+TPRF can assist you with release forms and advice about the best way to capture these stories, quotes and photos.

 Your help with this effort is much appreciated.